DAThosting/WHMCS-Module-apiv2/README.md

 The Module uses XenoPanel API meaning this module will NOT work for FREE licenses.

+This Module can be switched out from the APIv1 WHMCS Module ONLY if your build on the panel is higher or equal to b14.

 Custom Fields:

 - "Minecraft Username" (Input Box)